freepress/internet2016/_posts/voterguide/issues/2016-01-10-Internet-Censorship.md

    position: "Sanders  <a href='http://projects.propublica.org/sopa/S000033.html' target='_blank'>opposed PIPA</a>, saying, “It is absolutely essential that the Internet remain open and free of censorship or the chilling effects that result in self-censorship.”"
    level: 1
  - candidate: "DT"
-   position: "Believes the government needs to shut down the Internet to keep America safe.
+   position: "Believes the government needs to  <a href='http://time.com/4150891/republican-debate-donald-trump-internet/' target='_blank'>shut down the Internet</a> to keep America safe.
 “I sure as hell don’t want to let people that want to kill us ... use our Internet.”"
    level: 3
 ---